john2796/john2796/readme.md

 - 🔭 I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
 - ⚛️ I love React, React Native, Typescript, and Node.js
-- 🌱 I’m currently learning Swift, DSA
+- 🌱 I’m currently learning DSA
 - 💜 @BloomTech Alumni

 ## 📫 How to reach me: